MicrosoftDocs/PowerShell-Docs/wmf/5.1/features-scenarios-cache/DSCSigningValidations_1.md

 ![Sample Error Output Module](../../images/PullUnisgnedCatalog.png)

 ####PUSH
-A configuration delivered via push might be tempered at its source before it delivered to the node.
+A configuration delivered via push might be tampered at its source before it is delivered to the node.
 The Local configuration manager will perform similar signature validation steps for pushed or published configuration(s).
 Below is a complete example of signature validation for push.

 * Enable signature validation on the node.